ravening/SpringBoot/spring-data-mongodb/Notes.md

 with index, does not perform collection scan, fast search and slow inserts/updates

 Three components of query
-criteria for filtering data
+criteria for filtering data.
+Mandatory sorting definition for ordering data paging definition

-sorting definition of data
-paging definition
+Query execution

+without index
+Each document is scanned and evaluated. slow search. fast insert/update

+with index
+Each document is not scanned. fast search. slow insert/update